The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 Health-care analysts have the issue of dealing with large datasets regularly.
 They have to deal with patients’ demographics and look for patterns to keep their records updated.

-Tableau Healthcare Data dashboard allows you to instantly link and visualizes your data with a simple drag-and-drop method instead of manually constructing these analyses.
+Tableau Healthcare Data dashboard lets you instantly link and visualizes your data with a simple drag-and-drop method instead of manually constructing these analyses.

 The dashboard will allow hospital administrators to monitor and identify patient risk on a single screen to comply with new requirements.